caiomcg/Sorting/README.md

 ```

 ## Generating test files
-Accompaning the sorting algorithms is a simple python implementation that generate a file with 'n' numbers randomized between
+Accompaning the sorting algorithms, is a simple python implementation that generate a file with 'n' numbers randomized between
 0 and 1000.

 ### Usage